 Inside Saif Ali Khan's Birthday Celebrations: Kareena Is All Smiles As Hubby Cuts Birthday Cake

-The dashing Saif Ali Khan celebrated her 49th birthday yesterday (August 16).
+The dashing Saif Ali Khan celebrated his 49th birthday yesterday (August 16).
 The actor who is currently in London shooting for his film, decided to ring in his special day with his wife Kareena and son Taimur.

 Saif might be a social media recluse but thanks to his several fan clubs on Instagram, we got a glimpse into his low-key birthday celebrations.
-In one of his pictures doing the rounds on social media, the birthday boy can be seen cutting the cake as his wife Kareena stands by her side and is all smiles.
+In one of his pictures doing the rounds on social media, the birthday boy can be seen cutting the cake as his wife Kareena stands by his side and is all smiles.
 Well, we did miss Taimur in this happy click!

 In the picture, Saif looks handsome in blue denims and a blue-grey t-shirt while Bebo looks stunning as always in a black ensemble.